tinglesoftware/dependabot-azure-devops/README.md

 1. Intellisense support in VS Code (and may be other IDEs).
 2. The docker container checks for the configuration file in this location to configure `commit-message` and `ignore` options.

+> Using the .azuredevops folder is deprecated and will be removed in version `0.10.0`.

 ## Credentials for private registries and feeds

 Besides accessing the repository, sometimes, private feeds/registries may need to be accessed.
 For example a private NuGet feed or a company internal docker registry.
 Adding credentials is currently done via the `DEPENDABOT_EXTRA_CREDENTIALS` environment variable.
 The value is supplied in JSON hence allowing any type of credentials even if they are not for private feeds/registries.